-A rose may be a “rose by any other name”, as Shakespeare writes, but when it comes to communities, the name used to refer to a place connects everyone to a sense of identity, history and pride.
-So creating the label for communities in Baltimore on the maps and in our datasets is a very important task.
+A rose may be a “rose by any other name”, as Shakespeare writes, but when it comes to communities, the name used to refer to place connects everyone to a sense of identity, history and pride.
+So creating the label for communities in Baltimore on the maps and in the datasets is a very important task.

 What are Community Statistical Areas?

 First established in 2000, BNIA-JFI uses Community Statistical Areas (CSAs), which are comprised of multiple neighborhoods, to track and report community-based indicators for Baltimore City.
 For most of those 20 years, the names of the CSAs have not changed, but we know that community names can change over time as cultural norms change, a racialized history comes to light, or as major development projects significantly impact neighborhood fabric.
 We also know any potential name changes will be important to and impact residents, businesses, students and other stakeholders in the community.

 Over the years, we have heard and collected lots of feedback from community members about potential revisions to the names of the community their data is representing.
 So we are asking for your input and participation about how your community will be referred to starting 2020 on our website, the Vital Signs datasets, and many other city agencies’ such as the Baltimore City Health Department and the Baltimore City Public Schools System.
 The survey below is only one way to get involved.
 If your community would like us to meet with you directly about any potential name changes, please let us know by email [email protected] or online https://bniajfi.org/contact_us/.
 We’d be happy to schedule a time to work directly with you to learn more about how we should refer to your community.